oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 ## Use Auth0 to secure the API

 You can also use Auth0 to secure the application!
-Let's start with the API.
+Let's start with the API (in the `resource-server` directory of the GitHub repo or your main project).

 The first step is to open the `build.gradle` file for the Spring Boot project and update the dependencies.
 You have to remove the Okta Spring Boot Starter (as it does not work with Auth0 yet) and add in some Spring Security dependencies that were being included by the Okta starter.